 Adding video to your digital portfolio can improve your reach online and perhaps attract the attention of recruiters and hiring managers without having to clear the hurdle of an impersonal application.

 Below you will find tips and tools to get you started using video for personal branding!

 While you could film yourself delivering your pitch, or record a video resume, that may not be interesting enough to engage viewers.

 A better strategy is to highlight your industry knowledge or subject matter expertise.
 Remember, you want to establish yourself as an expert.

-The topic and style of your video should fit with your industry and align with your personal brand.
+The topic and style of your video should fit with your personal brand and address the needs of your industry.
 For inspiration, watch videos on Facebook and Instagram and adapt to your message and style.

-Here’s a list of topics for videos to build your brand:
+Here’s a list of topics to create videos for personal branding:

 - Introduce yourself